 SHIKOKU, JAPAN

-The Art Islands of the Seto Inland Sea + Crafts of Shikoku + Indigo Discovery
+The Art Islands of the Seto Inland Sea, Crafts of Shikoku + Indigo Discovery

 From here we will visit the Art Islands of the Seto Inland Sea, including Naoshima, Teshima and the lesser know Inujima.
-These islands showcase incredible contemporary art and design museums, galleries and installations.
+These islands showcase incredible contemporary art and design museums, galleries, and installations.
 Visiting the Art Islands is not just about the artworks themselves but also about the integration of art into the fabric of the islands.
-The vivid contrast between the bucolic island scenery and the contemporary art is note-worthy.
+The vivid contrast between the bucolic island scenery and the contemporary art is memorable.

 Our final destination is Tokushima, the city renowned for its rich tradition of Awa Indigo dyeing.
 Aizome (the practice of traditional indigo dyeing) in Tokushima dates back over 800 years, and the prefecture’s location is key to the development of the practice.
 The Yoshino River that runs through northern Tokushima irrigates the surrounding land, providing an ideal environment for the cultivation of the Japanese indigo plant (Perisicaria tinctoria).
 We will visit and learn with traditional makers and world leading contemporary dyers.